Michigan Football Rumors: Jim Harbaugh Predicted to Land TAMU All-American

-The Michigan football rumors continue to swirl as the Wolverines focus on the upcoming playoff matchup against Alabama.
+Rumors continue to swirl around Michigan football as the Wolverines focus on the upcoming playoff matchup against Alabama.
 One name who could be on Michigan’s radar is Texas A&M’s offensive tackle Chase Bisontis.
 The former four-star recruit was recently named to ESPN’s All-American team.

 Bleacher Report’s Brad Shepard offers his predictions for where the top players in the college football transfer portal will land.
 Citing head coach Jim Harbaugh’s history of stellar offensive lines, Shepard has the Wolverines landing Bisontis.